malcolmwilson8/orange-jellyfish-challenge/README.md

 In bullet points below, I will list out the information I require, splitting it into **Technical** and **Non-technical** areas:

 ### Technical

-- Do I need to work on any of the features outside of displaying products on the page for customers to view, integrating the API, and working on the shopping basket?
-    - Some of the features I listed in the [Mockup](#mockup) section (search field, nav bar), do not necessarily relate to displaying products on the page, the API, or the shopping basket, but it would be good to know if I'd need to complete any functionality for those elements.
-If so, I would need to consider the amount of time I spend on these features.

 - API Information
     - I would need some supplementary information on the 'getProducts' API: